adrianlizarraga/nibble/README.md

 ```

 To compile a Nibble program, the compiler only needs the file (i.e., module) containing your program's `main()` procedure.
-The compiler can automatically pickup any imported or included files.
+The compiler can automatically detect any imported or included files.
 Refer to the language reference to learn more about importing or including other files.

 ### Command-line options
 Run `./nibble -h` for available command-line options.